14 Badass, Groundbreaking Women Who Fought for Their Beliefs

 9. Jeanne Manford

-This picture of Manford, walking alongside her son Morty at New York’s Gay Pride March in 1972, was a big moment for the LGBT movement.
+This picture of Manford, walking alongside her son Morty at New York’s Gay Pride March in 1972, was a big moment for the LGBTQ movement.

 It led to the creation of the group Parents and Friends of Lesbians and Gays (PFLAG), of which Manford was a founding member.